 - Students who are barefoot, are dressed in swim clothes, are without shirts, are in pajamas and/or housecoats, or whose dress is judged to be inappropriate or objectionable for the Food Services environment will not be admitted to the Dining Hall.

 - Non-paying guests are permitted with permission of the Food Services Staff.

-Once it has been received, the RC shall determine the procedural validity of the citation.
-If there has been an error in the detailed information, the RC shall issue a corrected copy of the citation to the involved student.
-When the RC has determined that the citation is procedurally valid, s/he shall then investigate the allegation(s) contained in the citation to determine the validity thereof.
-If s/he finds the allegation(s) to be valid s/he shall assign the appropriate sanction and notify the student in writing as soon as possible, but no later than 96 hours after the RC received the copy of the citation.
+Once it has been received, the SEC shall determine the procedural validity of the citation.
+If there has been an error in the detailed information, the SEC shall issue a corrected copy of the citation to the involved student.
+When the SEC has determined that the citation is procedurally valid, s/he shall then investigate the allegation(s) contained in the citation to determine the validity thereof.
+If s/he finds the allegation(s) to be valid s/he shall assign the appropriate sanction and notify the student in writing as soon as possible, but no later than 96 hours after the SEC received the copy of the citation.